cisco-open/go-lanai/docs/CICD.md

 <br>

-# CI/CD Scenarios for GO-Lanai Services
+# CI/CD Scenarios for go-lanai Services

 During development cycle, service depends on go-lanai project using branch name.
 For example, service is being developed in develop (or feature) branch, and go-lanai is being developed in develop (or feature) branch as well.
-Service may have a "replace" directive that points to a local checked out version of Go-Lanai to help facilitate develop.
+Service may have a "replace" directive that points to a local checked out version of go-lanai to help facilitate develop.

 During most CI/CD scenarios, the `make` target would attempt to "fix" `go.mod` and `go.sum` by dropping `replace` directive and update corresponding dependency versions.